 Outcome skills: Following the workshop, the participants will be able to recognize the features of flowing texts and identify obstacles to readability.
 They will be able to base their composition and revision work on sound, objective principles so the texts they produce will be readily understood by their intended audience.

-Pre-meeting information: For classic advice on clear writing, one of the obvious places to look—if you have not already done so—is William Strunk’s work The Elements of Style.
+Pre-meeting information: For classic advice on clear writing, one of the obvious places to look – if you have not already done so – is William Strunk’s work The Elements of Style.
 Although published for the first time almost 100 years ago, much of what it has to say is still valid today.
-Find the online version at the following address: http://www.bartleby.com/141/index.html

-Finally, if you really want to get to grips with style and everything it entails, a personal favourite of mine is WILLIAMS, J. M. Style: Toward Clarity and Grace.
-Chicago: The University of Chicago Press, 1990.
+Finally, the ideas presented in the workshop and those discussed on the Duke University website owe a big debt of gratitude to Joseph Williams and his eye-opening book Style: Toward Clarity and Grace.
 As the author says at the beginning of chapter 1, in direct reference to Strunk, “This is a book about writing clearly.
-I wish it could be short and simple like some others more widely known, but I want to do more than just urge writers to ‘Omit Needless Words’ or ‘Be Clear.’
-Telling me to ‘Be Clear’ is like telling me to ‘Hit the ball squarely.’
+I wish it could be short and simple like some others more widely known, but I want to do more than just urge writers to ‘Omit Needless Words’ or ‘Be Clear.'
+Telling me to ‘Be Clear’ is like telling me to ‘Hit the ball squarely.'
 I know that.
 What I don’t know is how to do it.
 To explain how to write clearly, I have to go beyond platitudes.”

 Hopefully (despite the feelings of many, it is quite correct to use “hopefully” at the beginning of a sentence) this workshop will be one step in this direction: going beyond the platitudes and writing clearly.

 About the facilitator: John Bates is Head of the Language Service of the Rovira i Virgili University in Tarragona.